Apple's MacBook Air makes a good first impression with strong performance and punchy keys

 Let's talk typing

 You'll instantly notice the difference in the keyboard.
-Rather than using the previous flatter and crowded design (aka the Butterfly keyboard), Apple is using it's new Magic Keyboard (which first premiered on the 16-inch MacBook Pro last Fall).
-It's a scissor-switch mechanism that allows for a 1-millimeter of key travel.
+Rather than using the previous flatter and crowded design (aka the Butterfly keyboard), Apple is using its new Magic Keyboard (which first premiered on the 16-inch MacBook Pro last Fall).
+It's a scissor-switch mechanism that allows for 1-millimeter of key travel.
 The keys are not as flat and offer more space between them.
 Better yet, you still maintain a physical row of function keys (including ESC) and the Touch ID sensor is still here.

 It's a really great experience: Keys feel punchy with a not too loud clicking and clacking, along with a nice feel when actually pushing the key.
 You can really fly when typing on it.
 In fact, this piece was typed on the new MacBook Air.
 Even with extra spacing in between the keys, it's still a very manageable keyboard.